Frameworks & Regulations

 GDPR (General Data Protection Regulation)

-- Lawfulness, fairness, transparency: Process data in accordance with laws.
+- Lawfulness, fairness, transparency: Process data legally.

 - Purpose limitation: Use data only for its intended purpose.